anotherhobby/sleep2mqtt/README.md

 `brightness`: [`0-100`] brightness can be turned up and down with the buttons on the front of the M5.

 `state_sensitivity`: [`1-10`] sets how sensitive the sensor is to state change.
 1 is least sensitive, 10 is most sensitive.
 This is further explained in the `delta` setting below.
+I recommend starting with the default value of 2.

 `sensors`: has the configuration for 1 or 2 sensors.
 The name of each sensor (i.e. Bert/Ernie in the config example) will be used in the naming of the sensors in Home Assistant.
 The friendly name for each of those sensors in Home Assistant would be `Bert Bed Occupancy` and `Ernie Bed Occupancy`.